mhaddon-lunatech/lunatech/Readme.md

 # Known Issues

 - Since in the minikube ingress is enabled as an addon, the nginx-ingress-controller automatically exposes 80 and 443 ports (and not 8000).
-- After updating to new airport version, path